Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Set-AzRecoveryServicesVaultContext.md

 The **Set-AzRecoveryServicesVaultContext** cmdlet sets the vault context for Azure Site Recovery services.

-> [!WARNING]
-> The cmdlet is being deprecated.
+Warning: This cmdlet is being deprecated in a future breaking change release.
 There will be no replacement for it.
-> The change is expected to take effect from the version released in the fall 2019.
-Please use **-VaultID** parameter in all Recovery Services commands going forward.
+Please use the -VaultId parameter in all Recovery Services commands going forward.

 ## EXAMPLES